-While Amex offers a diverse range of business rewards credit cards, many will agree that The Blue Business Plus is one of the best you can get in this category.
+While Amex offers a diverse range of business rewards credit cards, many will agree that The Blue Business® Plus Credit Card from American Express is one of the best you can get in this category.
 It has very few drawbacks, and is highly competitive when it comes to the essentials like APRs, fees, features and rewards.

 Ideal for small business owners and start-up entrepreneurs, this card can help to ease cash flow pressures when revenues are limited.
 You can extend the buying power of your business, and make use of a generous rewards program to get more out of the money you’re already spending.

 Amex provides the latest tools to help you keep track of business card expenses too, so you can be on top of your expenditures, retain better records and stay organized.